 Essential oils can be used internally, but this should not be done without proper knowledge.
 The French system of aromatherapy is based around using essential oils as 'medicines', but in that country being an 'aromatherapist' requires a qualification similar to being a medical doctor.
 So we recommend that you do not take essential oils internally without recommendation from a properly qualified therapist.

 Aromatherapy massage is one of the best ways to experience aromatherapy essential oils, combining as it does the benefit of touch and the therapeutic effect of the essential oils.
 Massage relaxes muscles and improves circulation and lymph flow, soothes physical tension and relieves mental stress.
-Essential oils should always be diluted in a good quality carrier oil before applying to skin.
+Pure essential oils should always be diluted in a good quality carrier oil before applying to skin.
 The normal dilution is about 10-20 drops of essential oil to 30ml of carrier oil.
 Sensitive skin may require half this concentration, or even less.
-Oshadhi Massage Oils are wonderfully rich blends, created for specific purposes, with a full 10-13% component of essential oil.
-So you can dilute them as required.
-You may enjoy creating your own massage oil by combining approximately 5ml of your favourite Oshadhi Synergy Blend with 200 ml of Oshadhi Organic Carrier Oil such as sweet almond, hazelnut, or sunflower.
+Alternatively try one of the Oshadhi Massage Oils which are pre-blended with a carrier oil so that you can use them straight from the bottle.

 The antiseptic and antibacterial effect of aromatherapy essential oils can be perfect for freshening the breath and to help maintain healthy gums, etc. Simply add a few drops of an essential oil to a cup of water, and swill around the mouth.
 Do not swallow.